Read Part 1: How Can People With Disabilities Be Safe While Living Independently?

 How to Plan and Hold Workplace Fire Drills Your Employees Will Want to Do — and That Could Save Lives

 Fire drills.
 You know you should have them, you’ve been meaning to plan them, maybe next week.
-Or, you’ve tried to have fire drills but your employees are, let’s say, less than enthusiastic.
-Is there …CONTINUE READING
+Or, maybe, your only fire “drill” was an unannounced exit when the alarm sounded.
+How did that go? …CONTINUE READING

 by Robert E. Cole, PhD, Robert E. Crandall and Carolyn E. Kourofsky